gitter-badger/centos7_simple_kickstart/README.md

 where transitory data should reside. <i>i.e. /data/application_name/data</i><br />
 or better, <b>use docker!</b> to keep the OS pristine and easy to patch.<br />
 and what permissions are required for the application to run and for <b>the right folks</b> to view logs without sudo.</li>
-<li>Aside from the Ansible account, avoid SSH key trusts when you can.
+<li>Aside from the Automation account, avoid SSH key trusts when you can.
 Proper automation is derrived from codified instructions that occur in the data-center, not from a laptop.</li>

 <li>Avoid enabling root login via ssh.
 In fact, avoid logging into any VM's if you can.<br />
 The base configuration belongs in kickstart and customization needs to be done in a configuration management and orchestration system.<br />